Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • tumor lesions;

-Diagnostics of the chlamydial urethritis
+Diagnosis of chlamydial urethritis

 To identify chlamydial urethritis, the following methods can be used:

-• are located intracellularly,
+• located intracellularly,

-• have different shapes and colors,
+• have different shapes and different colors,

-• outside covered with a capsule.
+• the outside is covered with a capsule.

-Diagnostics of the gardnerella urethritis
+Diagnosis of gardnerella urethritis

-Diagnostics of the mycoplasma and ureaplasma urethritis
+Diagnosis of mycoplasma and ureaplasma urethritis

 Therefore, at present, urethritis, which is presumably associated with these microorganisms, is an indication for PCR diagnostics.

-Diagnostics of the herpetic urethritis
+Diagnosis of herpetic urethritis

-Urethritis caused by herpes simplex viruses type 1 or 2 is diagnosed using one of the following methods:
+Urethritis caused by herpes viruses type 1 or 2 is diagnosed using one of the following methods:

-• PCR method for detecting virus DNA;
+• PCR method to detect viral DNA;

 • immunofluorescence - a bright green glow is detected in smears.